 - In Sonic Riders, Power-type characters work this way, punching out certain obstacles in their path, the obstacles in question varying depending on the track, and gain Air for doing so.

-- In Sonic Unleashed, there were many pieces of furniture that you could break for energy in the nighttime levels (or in the daytime levels, just destroy them because they were there).
+- In Sonic Unleashed, there are many pieces of furniture that you can break for energy in the nighttime levels (or, in the daytime levels, just destroy them because they're there).

-- Also, in Sonic the Hedgehog (2006), destroying crates (or other breakable objects) gave you points for no particular reason.
+- Also, in Sonic the Hedgehog (2006), destroying crates (or other breakable objects) gives you points for no particular reason.

 - In Sonic Generations, you can destroy stuff to fill your boost meter.
 This is especially helpful in the City Escape level, as plowing through cars is a good way to keep the boost meter filled during the first section.

 - Duke Nukem II has crates that can be destroyed for powerups and bonus items.
 In addition, security cameras are breakable, and if you destroy all of them in a level, you're awarded with a bonus.
 The game also features glass containers which, when shot, reveal hostile slime creatures.

 - The Beetlejuice game for Game Boy requires the title character to defeat haunted laundry, furniture, and other household objects.

 - Puyo Puyo has you killing sentient, multi-colored jelly for fun and earns you points by flooding your opponent with more sentient but clear-colored jelly.
 Not to mention they have eyes...

 - Time Crisis allows you to shoot all manners of inanimate, harmless objects.
 Doing so is often necessary to string together combos for large amounts of points.